gregorio-project/gregorio/UPGRADE.md

 This file contains instructions to upgrade to a new release of Gregorio.

 ##4.0
+### Command Name Systemization

+A naming scheme for GregorioTeX commands has been established and so most commands have had their names changed in order to bring them into line with the new scheme.
+Some have also had their syntax changed.
+Breifly, user commands all now have a `\gre` prefix (to prevent name colisions with other packages) and groups of commands which altered a single setting have been replaced by a single command which takes an argument specifying the value of the setting.
+The notable exception to this are the two main commands: `\gregorioscore` (replaces `\includescore`) and `\gabcsnippet`.
+See GregorioRef for the complete list of new command names and their syntax.

+Old command names should still work for now, but will raise a deprecation warning.
+Exceptions are noted below:

+- `\grescaledim`: This function now takes two arguments.
+The second should be `yes`, `true`, or `on` to acheive the old behavior.

 ### Barred letters

 If you are using barred letters in your document and if you use a font other than libertine, you must adjust the horizontal placement of the bar on the letter.
 To do so, use the `\gresimpledefbarglyph` macro.
 For example, use `\gresimpledefbarglyph{A}{0.3em}` in your preamble, tweaking the second argument to have a good result (same for R and V).
 See the documentation of `\gresimpledefbarglyph` in the PDF documentation for more details.